Purple Violets: Plot summary

 Patti Petalson (Selma Blair) is a promising writer, but her marriage and conventional job keep her from her dream.
-She longs to return to her writing, especially after running into her first love Brian Callahan (Patrick Wilson), a successful crime novelist.
+She longs to return to her writing, especially after running into her first love, Brian Callahan (Patrick Wilson), a successful crime novelist.
 Kate (Debra Messing) is Patti's best friend since college.
 She's a tough-talking schoolteacher who plays therapist to all Patti's problems, while she's got a few of her own.

 Despite Brian's gorgeous Tribeca loft and perfect house in the Hamptons, he longs to write works of greater literary value.
 Michael Murphy (Edward Burns), his lawyer and best friend from college, still carries a flame for former girlfriend Kate, even though their relationship ended badly.
-Since spotting Kate at a restaurant she has become all he can think about.
+Since he spotted Kate at a restaurant, she has become all he can think about.
 She holds a grudge, but he will go to any length to win Kate back.

 When Patti sells Murphy a new apartment, and Brian publishes his personal novel, these old friends reconnect in unexpected ways.

 Cast

 Soundtrack

-Purple Violets′ soundtrack mainly includes songs by the Alternative rock band "The Blue Jackets", notoriously the indie-rock ballads "Do You Remember" and "You Send Shivers"; the latter is played during the final scene and end credits.
+Purple Violets′ soundtrack mainly includes songs by the alternative rock band "The Blue Jackets", notoriously the indie-rock ballads "Do You Remember" and "You Send Shivers"; the latter is played during the final scene and end credits.